Sunday, December 20, 2020

 It is with sadness that I regret to inform you that Sean Connery.
 The Scottish-born actor, well-known for his iconic portrayal of James Bond, is dead.
 He was 90 years old.
 He had been long-regarded as one of the best actors to have played the famous British secret agent in seven films, instantly skyrocketing him into fame as one of the franchise's most popular and enduring international stars.
 His son Jason said that he had been unwell for some time.
 This illness led to his death in an overnight sleep in the Bahamas.
 There, he is surrounded by those he loves.
 Sean was widely considered by fans the best Bond seen in the series.
 It is then forever that in the scene of the first Bond movie, "Dr. No", Sean would utter these distinct words of the character as he introduces himself in his namesake "Bond...
 James Bond."

-Regarding what information I learned about Sean, he was born on August 25th, 1930, in the Fountainbridge area of Edinburgh.
+Regarding the information I learned about Sean, he was born on August 25th, 1930, in the Fountainbridge area of Edinburgh.
 He is the son of a Catholic factory worker and a Protestant domestic cleaner.
 After age 13, when he left school in poverty, Connery took odd jobs such as a coffin polisher, milkman, and lifeguard before enlisting in the Royal Navy.
 Three years later, his stomach ulcers got him removed from service.
 After his time in the Navy, he earned a reputation for being a "hard man" when he defended himself from six gang members, who followed him after they tried to steal from his coat.
 Sean took up bodybuilding and had a love of football, and at one point, was offered a contract at Manchester United for £25 a week before changing his goal to becoming an actor.

 In 1953, Connery competed in the Mr. Universe competition in London.
 Starting his stage career, he was part of the musical "South Pacific" chorus.
 A year later, Connery first appeared as an extra in the film "Lilacs in the Spring" and had some minor roles on television.
 In 1957, Sean got his first leading role in BBC's television remake of "Blood Money", followed by his first lead role in a B crime movie called "No Road Back".
 The following year, he would star opposite Lana Turner in "Another Time, Another Place".